eric-erd/MDS620_Eric_SPI230957/Week06.md

     print(cm)

     # Comments to be provided
+    # getting entropies which is a measurment of uncertainty by using builtin library.
     pred_entropies = stats.distributions.entropy(lp_model.label_distributions_.T)

     # Comments to be provided
+    # getting most uncertain values to give them to Oracle to labeling it manualy.
     uncertainty_index = np.argsort(pred_entropies)[::-1]
     uncertainty_index = uncertainty_index[
         np.isin(uncertainty_index, unlabeled_indices)